code-warrior/examples--game-design--mwd-230--uhart--fall-2019/processing-from-the-terminal/README.md

 4. To use it, run `processing PATH_TO_SKETCH_FOLDER`.
 For example, if you had a sketch called `my_sketch` on the Desktop, you would navigate to the Desktop in The Terminal, then type `processing my_sketch`.

 ## Windows (Cygwin)

-The install procedure is exactly like the macOS instructions, except the code below is slightly different.
+The install procedure is exactly like the Mac install, except that you use the following code snippet, instead.

 ```bash
 processing () {